1990 Commonwealth Games: Opening ceremony

-The opening of the games comprised a variety of events, including the arrival of The Queen's representative The Prince Edward (her youngest son), the arrival of the Queen's Baton, and many Māori ceremonial stories.
+The opening of the games comprised a variety of events, including the arrival of The Queen's representative Prince Edward (her youngest son), the arrival of the Queen's Baton, and many Māori ceremonial stories.
 The Queens Baton was carried across the Auckland Harbour by the vessel "Ceduna".

 The opening ceremony itself started off with the Auckland Commonwealth Games Choir singing the Song of Welcome.
-Upon the arrival of The Prince Edward, the Māori in attendance, gave him a Challenge of a welcome.
+Upon the arrival of Prince Edward, the Māori in attendance, gave him a Challenge of a welcome.
 This is conducted by a Māori placing a wooden baton on the ground.
 To see if the visitor comes in peace or not, the visitor must pick it up.

 The New Zealand national anthem "God Defend New Zealand" was sung during a ceremonial fourteen gun salute from nearby One Tree Hill.
-This was followed by the New Zealand Army Guard Commander allowing The Prince Edward to inspect the guard of honour.
+This was followed by the New Zealand Army Guard Commander allowing Prince Edward to inspect the guard of honour.
 After which was the introduction of the participating countries of the Commonwealth, Scotland entering first as the hosts of the previous games, and New Zealand entering last as hosts.
 During the introduction of the countries, the choir would display the flag of the announced country with boards.

-When all the athletes finally sat down, the main Māori ceremonies began.
-First of the Māori ceremonies was all the Māori women performing a "Song of Welcome" for the athletes with the use of Poi.
+When all the athletes finally sat down, the cultural segment ceremonies began.
+The first act was the Māori women performing a "Song of Welcome" for the athletes with the use of Poi.
 The Māori women then gave some of the athletes a Hongi.
 Next was the Māori story of how New Zealand was formed according to legend; it a narration of how the Polynesians found their way to what was to become New Zealand, and how New Zealand was formed between Rangi and Papa, the sky father and earth mother.
 The story then moved on to the coming of religion and European migration.
 This was demonstrated with a formation of the Union Jack, to show the colonisation by the British.
 Dame Whina Cooper then made a speech about the Treaty of Waitangi signed in 1840 that brought about peace and stability of modern New Zealand.

 Introduction of the European communities was next with music and native dancing from European countries such as Italy, Poland, Greece, Netherlands, Scotland, Ireland, Austria, Wales and England, and music and native dancing also from Asian countries such as China, Sri Lanka and India.
-From here, many of the neighbouring Pacific Islanders made their entrance with the rhythmic tempo of the Pacific Island drum beat.
-This was to show the then complete migration of people to New Zealand.
+From here, many of the neighbouring Pacific Islanders made their entrance with the rhythmic tempo of the Pacific Island drum beat.This was to show the then complete migration of people to New Zealand.

-Howard Morrison then lead New Zealand in singing the folk song Tukua-a-hau.
+Sir Howard Morrison then lead New Zealand in singing the folk song Tukua-a-hau.
 After Morrison, the Queen's Baton arrived at the stadium where Prince Edward announced the opening of the games which was followed by the Athletes Pledge.